ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 };
 ```
 * Help views for keyboard shortcuts and typed markdown-to-rich-text conversions?
-* If text selection colors for markdown editor (SimpleMDE).
+* If text selection colors for markdown editor (EasyMDE).

 ## Editing